-OBPE/6-31G(d,p)//PM6-D3H+ GIAO NMR shielding calculations were performed with Gaussian 9 using the CPCM solvation model.
-ProCS15 calculations were done using a module written for the protein simulation framework PHAISTOS [2].
-The module was specifically written for this paper, and can be downloaded at xx.
-CheShift-2 calculations are performed using either the web interface at cheshift.com or the PyMOL-plugin [25] found at github.com/aloctavodia/cheshift.
+OBPE/6-31G(d,p)//PM6-D3H+ GIAO NMR shielding calculations were performed with Gaussian09 using the CPCM solvation model.
+ProCS15 calculations were done using a module written for the protein simulation framework PHAISTOS (Boomsma et al., 2013).
+The module was specifically written for this paper and can be downloaded at github. com/jensengroup/procs15.
+CheShift-2 calculations were performed using either the web interface at cheshift.com or the CheShift-2 PyMOL-plugin (Schrödinger, 2010) found at github.com/aloctavodia/cheshif.
 CamShift, PPM_One, Sparta+, shAIC, and ShiftX2 calculations are performed using the stand-alone predictors.
-The NMR chemical shielding and shifts are compared to shifts measured for Ubiquitin [6] (BMRB ID 17769 [31]) and GB3 [35] (BMRB ID 18531), respectively.
+The NMR chemical shielding and shifts are compared to shifts measured for Ubiquitin (Cornilescu et al., 1998) (BMRB ID 17769)(Ulrich et al., 2007) and GB3 (Vögeli et al., 2012) (BMRB ID 18531), respectively, both at pH 6.5.

 Much of the variation in some of the chemical shifts comes from the nature of the side-chain itself and the side chains before and after in the sequence, which can lead to inflated r-values.
-To separate the contributions of the sequence and the structure we subtract the measured sequence corrected random coil values [29] from all predicted and experimental values.
+To separate the contributions of the sequence and the structure we subtract the measured sequence corrected random coil values (Tamiola, Acar & Mulder, 2010) from all predicted and experimental values.
 Note that this does not affect the computed RMSD values.